WaseemSabir/FPSgame/README.md

-# Dooms Day - An First Person Shooter Game
+# Dooms Day - First Person Shooter Game
 This is a first person shooter game, built using Unity Engine.
 This has full movement controls, beautiful terrain, different weapons, sounds, animations, and enemies to kill.

 ## Demo